HomeBMW

 Harman Kardon audio

-There will be times when the M3 can’t make its own music, which is when we found this standard 16-speaker/464-watt surround-sound system becomes especially welcome.
+There will be times when the M3 can’t make its own music, which is when this standard 16-speaker/464-watt surround-sound system becomes especially welcome.

 All-wheel drive

-A popular option with M3 buyers, xDrive helps apply the power to the road and provides confidence in tricky conditions.
+A popular option with M3 buyers, all-wheel drive helps apply the power to the road, as well as providing confidence in tricky conditions.
 Naturally, this system has been tuned by the M engineers.

 Carbon Package

-This optional bundle includes steering the M3 into and out of parking spaces, automatic reverse emergency braking, and a 360-degree camera system.
+As well as steering the M3 into and out of parking spaces, this optional bundle also includes automatic reverse emergency braking, and a 360-degree camera system.

 Engine & Transmission

-At its entry level, the M3 has a twin-turbocharged 3.0-liter 6-cylinder engine, developing a gorgeous 473 hp and 406 lb-ft of torque going to the rear wheels.
-In the case of the M3 Competition, it is 503 hp and 479 lb-ft of torque.
-Those 503 horses are boosted to 523 in the 2025 M3 Competition xDrive with all-wheel drive.
+At its entry level, the M3 has a twin-turbocharged 3.0-liter 6-cylinder engine developing a gorgeous 473 hp and 406 lb-ft of torque going to the rear wheels.
+Or, in the case of the M3 Competition, 503 hp and 479 lb-ft of torque.
+Those 503 horses are boosted to 523 in the 2026 M3 Competition xDrive with all-wheel drive.
 The regular M3 has a 6-speed manual transmission.
-The Competition variants come with an M-tuned 8-speed automatic.
+Competition variants come with an M-tuned 8-speed automatic.

 4-Year/50,000-Mile Warranty